Meryl Streep Wants You To Know She Really Does Like Football After All

 But fret not Meryl Streep fans who thought she might have only focused her entire HRC speech on setting her football feelings straight.
 Meryl went on to spend the majority of her time discussing far more important things like inclusivity, human rights, and the need for social activism.
 After all, she wouldn’t be Meryl Streep if she didn’t.

-[Featured image by Rob Kim/Getty Images.]
+[Featured Image by Rob Kim/Getty Images]